Acute Kidney Injury

 • Dehydration (sunstroke, diarrhea)

-• Blood pressure medications (ACE inhibitors etc)
+• Blood pressure medications (ACE inhibitors, etc.)

-• Infection
+• Infection or sepsis

 • Liver injury

-• Allergy to drugs
+• Allergic reactions to drugs

 • Blood clots in the veins and arteries of the kidneys